mhnpd/nepali-font/README.md

 # Nepali Font Collection
 > Nepali font was collected in this repo.
-All front are free to use but are intellectual property of its owner.
+All fonts are free to use but are intellectual property of its owner.

 # Installation Guide for Different operating System